How to put the Hero at the heart of your story (and your life)

 We see the hero’s normal life at the start of the story before the adventure begins.

 The Call to Adventure

 The hero is faced with an event, conflict, problem, or challenge that prompts or invites them to begin their adventure.

 The hero initially refuses the adventure because of hesitation, fears, insecurity, or one of any number of other issues.

 Meeting the Mentor

-The hero encounters a mentor that can give them advice, wisdom, information, or items that prepare them for the journey ahead.
+The hero encounters a mentor that can give them wisdom that prepares them for the journey ahead.